Archie Rigg

-James Archer Rigg (c.
-1872 – 29 May 1951), also known by the nickname of "Archie ", was an English rugby union, and professional rugby league footballer who played in the 1890s and 1900s, and coached rugby union in the 1910s and 1920s.
+James Archer Rigg (14 February 1873 – 29 May 1951), also known by the nickname of "Archie ", was an English rugby union, and professional rugby league footballer who played in the 1890s and 1900s, and coached rugby union in the 1910s and 1920s.
 He played club level rugby union (RU) for Halifax, and representative level rugby league (RL) for Yorkshire, and at club level for Halifax and Bradford Northern, as a and coached rugby union at the newly established Halifax RUFC (formed 1919), after completing his playing career, with fellow Halifax Hall Of Fame Inductee Joe Riley.
 Prior to Tuesday 27 August 1895, Halifax was a rugby union club.

 Background

 Archie Rigg's birth was registered in Halifax district, West Riding of Yorkshire.
 He died at his home in Halifax on 29 May 1951, aged 79.

 Playing career

 Club career

-Archie Rigg made his début on Saturday 19 September 1891 under rugby union rules, helping the club win the Yorkshire Cup in 1893 and 1894.
+Rigg made his début on Saturday 19 September 1891 under rugby union rules, helping the club win the Yorkshire Cup in 1893 and 1894.

 After Halifax joined the Northern Union, Rigg was rugby league's 1896–97 Northern Rugby Football Union season top point scorer, with 112-points, and he played for Halifax until 1906 before moving to Bradford.

-Rigg played, and was captain in Halifax's 7-0 victory over by Salford in the 1903 Challenge Cup final, during the 1902–03 season at Headingley, Leeds, in front of a crowd of 32,507.
+Rigg played, and was captain in Halifax's 7–0 victory over by Salford in the 1903 Challenge Cup final, during the 1902–03 season at Headingley, Leeds, in front of a crowd of 32,507.

 Rigg's Testimonial match at Halifax took place against Huddersfield at Thrum Hall, Halifax on Saturday 23 January 1904, Halifax's first ever matchday programme was produced for the match.